csparkresearch/csparkresearch.github.io/kuttypyplus.md

         </div>
         <div class="col-eight">
             <p class="lead text-justify" data-aos="fade-up">
-                The kuttyPy (/kʊtipʌɪ/) Microcontroller training software allows live manipulation of the registers in microcontrollers via a connected computer through a Python library or Graphical interface.<br>
+                The kuttyPy (/kʊtipʌɪ/) Microcontroller training software allows live manipulation of the registers in the ATMEGA32 on the KuttyPy board via a connected computer through a Python library or Graphical interface.<br>

 The software has a built in IDE, A visual coding interface, and even AI tools for gesture recognition.
 It has live debugging and monitoring tools, and combined with the connected phone/laptop's visualization and analytical utilities, this approach has immense pedagogical potential for beginners to the microcontroller world.
             </p>